dgd119/sh.eep.dog/content/about/index.md

 ## Why Choose Sheepdog?

-    **Expertise:** Founded by a software developer with a background in building call centre software solutions for blue-chip companies, experience in running a small business, and a master's degree in cognitive science.
+    **Expertise:** Founded by a software developer with a background in building call centre software solutions for blue-chip companies, an MSc in Cognitive Science and experience of .
 This unique blend of skills and knowledge equips us to help your business succeed with automation and AI solutions.

     **Tailored Solutions:** We understand that every business is unique.
 That’s why we offer customized solutions to fit your specific needs and challenges.

     **Support:** We provide ongoing support to ensure your solutions are running smoothly and delivering the results you expect.

-    Cost-Effective: Our services are designed to be affordable and provide a strong return on investment.
+    **Cost-Effective:** Our services are designed to be affordable and provide a strong return on investment.